Goof-Labs/hanual/doc/parser+lexer/parser.md

 ### Reducer

 Once we have found our pattern, `token_1` followed by `rule_34` we sould reduce this in some manner to show that we have simplifiied this.
-This is the roll of the reducer and it is what a recognised pattern is replaced by, this is programmed to be the name of the function, verry much like `sly`.
+This is the roll of the reducer, and it is what a recognised pattern is replaced by, this is programmed to be the name of the function, verry much like `sly`.
 So If we had the rule that:

 ```yacc
 token1_with_rule34_after_it:
     token_1 rule_34
 ```

-So if we imagine that we have a token list and we have just found `token_1` followed by `rule_34`, we would pop these tokens off the `gps` and the `gts`, and push `token1_with_rule34_after_it` to replace it.
+So if we imagine that we have a token list, and we have just found `token_1` followed by `rule_34`, we would pop these tokens off the `gps` and the `gts`, and push `token1_with_rule34_after_it` to replace it.

 ### Caller